arl1024/Getting_and_Cleaning_Data/README.md

 3.- Add the column activity (description)

-4.- Read the columns without "mean or std" data
+4.- Read the columns with "mean or std" data

-5.- Create a new data set with average of each variable for each activity and each subject
+5.- Create a new data set with average of each variable for each activity and each subject from 4

 This data set extract only de measurements on dthe mean and STD for each measurement required in point 2nd. of project requirements